Fortune-Ndlovu/strava-app/README.md

 ### Final Refinements and Testing Iterations

 - Conduct a series of final iterations to refine and optimize the application.
-- Focus on performance, usability, and addressing any feedback received during the development process.
+- Focus on Accessibility, performance, usability, and addressing any feedback received during the development process.

 ## Getting Started